greenorbitspace/hub/userguide/content/en/docs/glossary/r/radiometric-calibration.md

 ---
 title: Radiometric Calibration
 ref: radiometric-calibration
+weight: 1
+exported_at: '2025-06-16T15:03:13.968208+00:00'
-description: Radiometric calibration is the process of adjusting and correcting the output of a sensor to ensure that the measurements it provides accurately reflect the true intensity of the radiation being measured.
-This process is essential for ensuring the reliability and accuracy of data collected in remote sensing and imaging applications.
+definition: Radiometric calibration is the process of ensuring that the measurements obtained from a sensor or imaging system accurately reflect the true radiance of the observed scene.
+This calibration is crucial for quantifying the data collected by remote sensing instruments, enabling consistent and reliable analysis of the information gathered.
-notion_page_id: 214d6625-c679-80b1-8f8a-dcfc18d562f2
-exported_at: '2025-06-16T14:23:05.914239+00:00'
 tags:
+- Standards
 - Research
-- Standards
-category:
+id: GL192
+categories:
 - Space & Technology
-id: GL192
 ---